-Black Moor Goldfish is a fancy version of goldfish which was first bred in the early 1400s in China so they have been around for a while now.
-This breed of goldfish has earned itself the nicknames Dragon Eyes, Moors, Telescope Eyes, because of their enlarged eyes that look similar to telescopes being one of their most distinctive traits.
+Black Moor Goldfish is a fancy version of goldfish which was first bred in the early 1400s in China, so they have been around for a while now.
+This breed of goldfish has earned itself the nicknames Dragon Eyes, Moors, and Telescope Eyes because of their enlarged eyes that look similar to telescopes being one of their most distinctive traits.

-One of the most popular fish in the world Black Moor Goldfish is really peaceful and has a beautiful black velvet color.
+One of the most popular fish in the world, the Black Moor Goldfish, is really peaceful and has a beautiful black velvet color.
 They can fit almost into any tank because of their relatively small size and are very easy to care for.

 - Origin & Habitat